Large Zoning Reform Package Passes out of Committee

 • Eliminating setback requirements may provide developers more flexibility in developing on smaller lots, or lots with unique challenges like significant trees that need protection.

-You can view the presentation slides starting on page 54 of this packet.
+You can view the presentation slides from the May 7th GGP Committee meeting starting on page 54 of this packet.
+You can watch the recorded meeting on LexTV.

 Adrian Paul Bryant